balazsgrill/mcp2200/README.md

 This project aims to provide an easy-to-use and simple install-less driver for MCP2200.
 Basically, it is a C library using libusbx-1.0 (http://libusbx.org), providing simple API which can access the functions of the device.

-On top of that, there is a JNI library providing the same for JAVA applications.
-To make it complete, Eclipse developers can make use of the Eclipse wrapper plug-in (along with the OS-specific binaries as fragments) in RCP applications.
+On top of that, there is a JNI library providing the same for JAVA applications: https://github.com/balazsgrill/mcp2200-jni To make it complete, Eclipse developers can make use of the Eclipse wrapper plug-ins (along with the OS-specific binaries as fragments) in RCP applications: https://github.com/balazsgrill/mcp2200-eclipse

 Getting started:
 https://gist.github.com/3754350